Fillyosopher/Reading-Helper/README.md

 [![Pre convert3](https://i.imgur.com/CAo40QAb.png)](https://i.imgur.com/CAo40QA.png)
 [![Post convert3](https://i.imgur.com/wfqXwijb.png)](https://i.imgur.com/wfqXwij.png)

+# Bookmarklet Instructions:
+- Open "readable_text.js"
+- Click "Copy Raw Contents" button, which looks like Two Squares
+- Create a new Bookmark named "Reading Helper" (or name it something else if you want!)
+- In the URL, paste what you copied
+- Save the Bookmark
+- **When you want to use it, click the Bookmark and it will convert the page**

 # Chrome Installation Instructions:
 - Click the green Code button above, then click "Download ZIP"
 - Unzip the file literally anywhere